 The Telemetry Segment Recording Buffer FR Type corresponds to the Recording Buffer production entity to be defined in the future RUFT CSTS Recommended Standard.

-The TM Segment Recording Buffer is outside the scope of the Cross Support Reference Model.

-Forward File specialization of the Offline Data Delivery Production FG
+Forward File Data Store SC specialization of the Offline Data Storage ASC

-The Forward File specialization of the Offline Data Delivery Production FG consists of the Forward File Server FR Type.
+The Forward File Data Store SC specialization of the Offline Data Storage ASC consists of the Forward File Data Store FR Type.

-Forward File Server
+Forward File Data Store

-There is currently no FR Type OID assigned to the Forward File Server FR Type.

-The Forward File Server FR Type corresponds to the functions to be specified in a future Forward File Service Specification Recommended Standard.
+CCSDS will assign an FR Type OID to the Froward File Data Store FR Type if and when the Forward File Service Recommended Standard is developed.

-The Forward File Server FR Type and the Forward File service are outside the scope of the Cross Support Reference Model.
+The Forward File Data Store is the repository of space data files that are transmitted across the space link as part for the Forward File Service.

-Return File specialization of the Offline Data Delivery Production FG
+Return File Data Store SCspecialization of the Offline Data Storage ASC

-The Return File specialization of the Offline Data Delivery Production FG consists of the Return File Server FR Type.
+The Return File Data Storws SC specialization of the Offline Data Storage ASC consists of the Return File Data Store FR Type.

-Return File Server
+Return File Data Stores

-There is currently no FR Type OID assigned to the Return File Server FR Type.
+CCSDS will assign an FR Type OID to the Return File Data Store FR Type if and when the Return File Service Recommended Standard is developed.

 The Return File Server FR Type corresponds to the functions to be specified in a future Return File Service Specification Recommended Standard.